Tariqahs/hotel-management-system/README.md

 # installition

-first you most download the JDBC (Java Database Connectivity) driver for MySQL, which is often referred to as "Connector/J" or "MySQL Connector/J." and add it in library section. link https://dev.mysql.com/downloads/connector/j/ to download the Connector/J
+first you most dowonload the JDBC (Java Database Connectivity) driver for MySQL, which is often referred to as "Connector/J" or "MySQL Connector/J." and add it in library section. link https://dev.mysql.com/downloads/connector/j/ to download the Connector/J

 then import hms.sql file to your database